 - Completion of a bachelor’s degree in any field combined with one year of law-related experience under the supervision of a three-year California-licensed lawyer or a lawyer working in California’s federal courts

 The California Business and Professions Code (CBPC 6450-6) can be found here.

 Because of the legislative requirements, aspiring paralegals planning to work in California must be selective about the program that they choose to attend.
 Certificate programs, which offer a certificate of completion for a paralegal studies program but not a degree, must be ABA approved.
 These can be useful for people who need to enter the workforce quickly or who have a degree in another field but wish to specialize in paralegal studies.

 Institutions that award associate’s or bachelor’s degrees in paralegal studies must be accredited or approved by the state.
 Several universities in California also offer master’s degrees in paralegal studies for candidates who wish to distinguish themselves from other job candidates or specialize within the legal field.

 Is There Paralegal Certification in California?

 In addition to earning a degree or certificate in paralegal studies, paralegals may choose national certification, which is awarded by the national professional paralegal associations.
 Certification recognizes those paralegals that have mastered the national requirement of legal information and thus highly competent in their field.

 Certified paralegals have passed a national exam and have been issued certification by a national paralegal association.

-In California, paralegals who pass NALA’s Certified Legal Assistant (CLA) and California Advanced Specialty (CAS) examinations may call themselves California Advanced Specialists, which can increase their employment and salary options.
+In California, paralegals who pass NALA’s Certified Legal Assistant (CLA) and California Advanced Specialty (CAS) examinations may call themselves California Advanced Specialists, which can increase their employment options.
 Paralegals may voluntarily choose to become California Advanced Specialists.

 Currently there are four national exams from which to select for certification, although only NALA offers the California Advanced Specialty exam: